Furkanzmc/firvish.nvim/README.md

 # Installation

 Install using your favorite plugin manager.
 There's no required dependencies.
-Optionally, you can install [option.nvim](https://github.com/furkanzmc/options.nvim) for customization.
-If it's not installed, you'll see a warning but you can ignore it.

 # Example Use Cases